EQuimper/All-About-Programming/README.md

 - [ ] Programming JavaScript Applications by Eric Elliot
 - [ ] Node.js by Example by Krasimir Tsonev
 - [ ] Express in Action by Evan M.Hahn
+- [ ] JavaScript: The Good Parts by Douglas Crockford

 ## Videos
 - [x] [Advanced Async and Concurrency Patterns in JavaScript](https://www.youtube.com/watch?v=Qg1SvpIau6U)